 Migraine headaches are often a debilitating condition for which many patients find relief to be elusive.
 Migraine pain typically stems from a disorder within the central nervous system (the spinal cord and brain) that involves the nerves and blood vessels, resulting in neurological symptoms.
 It is not uncommon for migraine sufferers to experience neck or back pain, stiffness, and tension at the onset of a headache, and research has shown that in many cases these tight, tense muscles are a cause (or trigger) rather than a symptom of migraine pain.
-In cases where tension and discomfort are a symptom rather than a cause, specific physical therapies can be helpful in reducing the symptoms and frequency that migraines occur and in some cases may stop migraines from occurring.
+In cases where tension and muscles spams are the onset of a migraine, specific physical therapies can be helpful in reducing the symptoms and frequency that migraines occur and in some cases may stop migraines from occurring.

 Treating Headaches and Migraines